 Autism Spectrum Disorder is a complex condition affecting brain function.
 Symptoms usually appear during early childhood and persist throughout life.
-Although it’s difficult to diagnose because many factors contribute to the behaviour, some signs point towards ASD.
+Although it’s difficult to diagnose because many factors contribute to the behavior, some signs point towards ASD.
 A diagnosis is made after observing behavioural patterns over time.
 According to our experience, Homeopathy treatment for Autism Spectrum Disorder can be one of the best options to manage the symptoms of ADHD.

 Researchers have identified several potential causes including genetics, environmental toxins, nutritional deficiencies, infections, immune system problems, and hormonal imbalances.

-- Welling Homeopathy medicines for Autism are custom made based on individual needs,
+- Welling Homeopathy medicines for Autism are custom-made based on individual needs,

 - The treatment is known to help with all the common symptoms of Autism,